-Just like many areas across the U.S., there has been a nursing shortage in Ohio for years.
-This has become worse with the COVID-19 pandemic, which has seen the need for nurses increase even more.
-Many of the nurses that have been critical in helping to treat patients are now on the front lines of giving COVID-19 tests.
-Many are also working hard giving out vaccinations to residents that choose to receive one of the three vaccines currently available to ward off the COVID-19 strain.
+Ohio nursing includes information on education programs, licensing, and careers for nurses in the state of Ohio.
+Like many areas across the US, there has been a nursing shortage in Ohio for years.
+This has become worse with the COVID-19 pandemic, which has increased the need for nurses.
+Many nurses who have been critical in helping treat patients are now on the front lines of giving COVID-19 tests.
+Many are also working hard to give out vaccinations to residents that choose to receive one of the three vaccines currently available to ward off the COVID-19 strain.

 While this number is growing throughout the U.S., the need for healthcare workers in Ohio is also growing.
-In Ohio, not only is there a shortage of nurses and healthcare workers, Columbus State Community College is having a difficult time finding enough faculty to train and educate future nurses.
-The Ohio state board of nursing is doing everything it can to attract students and help them pursue their education.
+In Ohio, not only is there a shortage of nurses and healthcare workers, Columbus State Community College is having difficulty finding enough faculty to train and educate future nurses.
+The Ohio state board of nursing is doing everything possible to attract students and help them pursue their education.
 They hope these students will continue down the path of receiving their Ohio nursing license requirements and help fill jobs.

 How to Become a Nurse in Ohio?

 The state of Ohio is trying to attract more students and educators to its nursing and nurse practitioner programs.
 Ohio State University and Columbus State University have updated their educational programs to meet the needs of students.
 The Path2BNS program allows community college nursing students to transfer to local colleges more easily.